goodluck04/pizza-api/README.md

 ## Enviroment Variables

--create .env file in the root directory.
+- create .env file in the root directory.

 ```